 Professor William Ayliffe FRCS PhD

-Professor William Ayliffe is a Consultant Ophthalmologist in the NHS and at the Lister Hospital in London.
+Professor William Ayliffe is Emeritus Professor of Physic at Gresham College and a Consultant Ophthalmologist at the Lister Hospital in London.
 As well as being a practising clinician and teacher, he also continues to carry out clinical research into the prevention of blindness.

 After taking a first in Immunology at Imperial College, Professor Ayliffe qualified in Medicine in St. Bartholomew's Hospital London.
 Specialising in inflammatory eye diseases and corneal and cataract surgery he held a research registrar post at Oxford, before training in clinical ophthalmology in Bristol, Manchester and Harvard USA.
 His PhD was on mechanisms of corneal transplant failure.
 He has worked in developing countries and also with ORBIS, the international flying eye hospital.